Arnav-Mathur07/DoHad/README.md

     Step8 --> Step9[10.
 Render Paginated Research Cards]
     Step9 -->|Updates Cached State| Step6
 ```

-The dataset is managed and queried via an automated pipeline that collects,  parses and structures the academic materials before input to the interactive frontend:
+The dataset is maintained and queried using an automated pipeline designed to retrieve, parse, and structure academic literature before feeding it into the interactive frontend:

-Entrez API Query: Python scripts search the NCBI Entrez Utilities to obtain relevant literature.
-The search query retrieves research with the following search strategy: (prenatal OR development OR in utero) AND (heavy metals OR arsenic OR lead OR mercury OR cadmium) AND (toxicity OR outcomes)
+Entrez API Querying: Python scripts query the NCBI Entrez Utilities to pull relevant literature.
+The search query targets research containing key terms: (prenatal OR developmental OR in utero) AND (heavy metals OR arsenic OR lead OR mercury OR cadmium) AND (toxicity OR outcomes).

-XML Parsing: The Entrez server will give out raw XML files.
-Metadata fields such as the PubMed ID (PMID), Title, Abstract, Journal, Year of Publication, DOI are extracted from the XML using parsing libraries in Python.
+XML Parsing: The Entrez server returns raw XML files.
+Python's XML parsing libraries extract metadata fields, including the PubMed ID (PMID), Title, Abstract, Journal, Year of Publication, and DOI.
 Data Enrichment: Using regex pattern matching, scripts inspect titles and abstracts to pre-classify:
-Species:  Human; Animal: defined as Human or Animal keyword lists ( e.g.  Murine;  rat;  mouse;  pregnancy;  cohort).
+Species: Categorized as Human or Animal based on keyword lists (e.g., murine, rat, mouse, pregnancy, cohort).

-Exposure window- Classified either as Prenatal or Developmental.
+Exposure Window: Flagged as Prenatal or Developmental.

-Organ System: (when appropriate vocab is detected e.g.  Brain, kidney, liver, heart, lung) then this will be recorded.
+Organ System: Mapped to specific organ categories (e.g., brain, kidney, liver, heart, lung) if relevant vocabulary is detected in the text.

-Export:  Pipeline will produce a combined CSV (prenatal_heavy_metals.csv) and a formatted SQL script (DOHaD.sql) (with pre-designed INSERT statement) for database use.
+Export: The pipeline generates both a unified CSV (prenatal_heavy_metals.csv) and a formatted SQL script (DOHaD.sql) with pre-constructed INSERT statements for database deployment.

-Interactive Workflow:  The exported data is loaded into memory on the client side.
-When the user interacts with the user interface, the engine quickly filters the data and updates the charts and study cards on-the-fly.
+Interactive Workflow: Once exported, the data is fetched into memory client-side.
+When the user interacts with the UI, the engine rapidly filters the dataset and re-renders the charts and study cards dynamically.

 ---